storybuilder-org/StoryBuilder-Manual/manual.md/manual.md

 You can use a wide range of input devices with StoryCAD:  keyboard, virtual keyboard, pen or stylus, mouse, and touch, depending on your computer or tablet ‘s capabilities.
 Invoke pop-up menus using the following actions:

-Input
-Action
+Input		Action
-Mouse
-Right click
+Mouse		Right Click
-Keyboard
-Menu key (see below)
+Keyboard		Menu Key (see below)
-Touch
-Long press on item
+Touch		Long Press on item
-Pen
-Barrel button press, long press on item
-Touchpad
-Right Touchpad button
+Pen		Barrel Button Press or Long Press on item Touchpad		Right Touchpad button
 The menu key(sometimes called document key) looks like this:

 ![][Keyboard-Right-Mouse-Key]